TwoNails/SpringPractice/README.md

 The user can select from 7 roles (races) and 11 classes, roll some dices to get 6 values to allocate to its different stats and see everything automatically updated.

-He can then send his character to the API, where it'll be sored on a List.
+He can then send his character to the API, where it'll be stored on a List.
 The user also have the option to autofill every field to use one of our pre-built characters as its own (he still has to come up with a cool name for his guy though).

 ### Front End ###